 What about Mississippi, my home state?
 In a past that I remember too well, domes of race and ethnicity loomed large.
 Separation was preached, boundaries were enforced, and in my opinion that bred a poverty of spirit.
 To block off contact with any group of other people signals a lack of courage that results in shrinkage of the world we experience.

-As I heard Dylan protest in the sixties, the times they are a-changin’.
+As Dylan sang in the sixties, the times they are a-changin’.
 In the last blog I’ve tried to show how much has changed already at my alma mater, Ole Miss.
 My place and our place in the world now conjoin people of every race, and most meaningfully those of African descent because I grew up in Mississippi.

 I’ve travelled at times to places in northern Europe where I felt oddly out of place despite my Scandinavian ancestry.
 The lack of black people in those areas (changing now) made me feel just a bit weird, as if I didn’t belong.
 I feel most at home in a racially mixed world.